CongoCodeBM/ushop_app/README.md

 # ushop_app

 A simplified flutter app that can be used as a foundation to develop a shopping list with more features.
 Users can use the app when going for grocery shopping.
-The data is stored in Firebase RealTime Database
+The data is stored in Firebase RealTime Database.

 ## Getting Started